GregVes/remindme/README.md

 ## WIP

-I am currently working on having a process that checks db in an fix interval of time to get matching reminders and send them to != chats.
+I am currently working on having [a Node app](https://github.com/GregVes/remindme-db-checker) that checks db in an fix interval of time to get matching reminders and send them to != chats.
 So basically when sending reminders to the bot at the moment, it won't remind yet (messages are only stored in db)

 ## Stack stuff